Social Enterprise Development Initiative (SEDI)

 Applying for a SEDI Capability Building Grant

-Applications are now open for social enterprises to apply for a SEDI Capability Building Grant of up to $120,000.
-It is anticipated that applications will remain open until December 2025.
+Applications for a grant will remain open until December 2025.
 This cutoff date intends to allow those applying in late 2025 to have time to complete their grant activities by the end of the SEDI program in June 2026.
+The SEDI Grants Assessment Panels meet at regular intervals, every few months.

 SEDI Grants will help social enterprises purchase business and impact capability building services.
 These services can be from intermediaries and other businesses that support social enterprises to grow their business, scale their impact and further their mission to support Australians experiencing disadvantage.